JanAdamiak/Book-reviews/README.md

-# Project 1

-Web app template for my website
+# Web app template for my website

-# review-app
+A Flask project to improve my SQLAlchemy skills, play around with form and encryption libraries and make a RESTful API.